1. Home

 Requirements

-A. A student who participates in interscholastic athletics and who sustains or is suspected of sustaining a concussion or other head injury shall be immediately removed from the competition or practice.
+1. A student who participates in interscholastic athletics or intramural sports program(s) and who sustains or is suspected of sustaining a concussion or other head injury shall be immediately removed from the competition or practice.
 The student athlete may not return to play until they obtain medical clearance in compliance with the district return-to-play policy;

-E. Distribution of New Jersey Department of Education, Concussion and Head Injury Fact Sheet to every student-athlete who participates in interscholastic sports.
-The Superintendent of Schools shall ensure that a signed acknowledgement of the receipt of the fact sheet is completed by the student-athlete’s parent/guardian and is kept on file for future reference.
+7. Distribution of New Jersey Department of Education, Concussion and Head Injury Fact Sheet to every student-athlete who participates in interscholastic sports.
+The Superintendent shall ensure that a signed acknowledgement of the receipt of the fact sheet is completed annually by the student-athlete’s parent/guardian and is kept on file for future reference.

 1. Appears dazed, stunned, or disoriented;